-Dates are pretty sweet so some people have a difficult time incorporating them into their diet.
+Dates are pretty sweet, so some people have difficulty incorporating them into their diet.
 Here are some ideas to help get you started.

 - Stuffed Dates – remove the pit and add a nut – pecan, almond, walnut, or even peanut butter!

 - Date Shake – frappe fat-free vanilla, banana, or plain yogurt and dates in a blender for a delicious drink.